-ID ACTION TYPE ACTION DESCRIPTION IMPLEMENTATION LEAD TIMEFRAME COST BD-6 Zoning Establish overlay zoning district(s) that establish minimum flood resilience design standards for new construction and existing buildings.
+ID ACTION TYPE ACTION DESCRIPTION PROJECT DURATION COST BD-6 Zoning Establish overlay zoning district(s) that establish minimum flood resilience design standards for new construction and existing buildings.
 The Cities will create zoning overlay districts for areas at risk of coastal flooding to promote climate readiness for new and existing buildings.
-Planning Depts Medium \$\$ BD-7 Capital Improvement Implement energy efficiency upgrades, renewables, and resilience improvements in all municipal properties.
+Medium \$\$ BD-7 Capital Improvement Implement energy efficiency upgrades, renewables, and resilience improvements in all municipal properties.
 The Cities will evaluate public buildings for energy efficiency and resilience upgrades, implement upgrades, and produce case studies and communicate best practices to community members and other municipalities.
-Public Services, Schools Medium \$ BD-8 Research/ Assessment + Standards/ Guidelines Commission a vulnerability assessment of historic buildings.
-The Cities will facilitate vulnerability assessments for historic buildings to understand the climate risks and resilience-building opportunities.
-Planning Depts Medium \$\$ BD-9 Training/ Education Develop a public education and outreach program about flood protection strategies, Community Rating System, and flood insurance, including the National Flood Insurance Program (NFIP) and Risk Rating 2.0 updates.
+Medium \$ BD-8 Research/ Assessment + Standards/ Guidelines Lead a vulnerability assessment of historic neighborhoods.
+The Cities will lead a vulnerability assessment of historic neighborhoods to understand the climate risks and resilience-building opportunities.
+Medium \$\$ BD-9 Training/ Education Develop a public education and outreach program about flood protection strategies, Community Rating System, and flood insurance, including the National Flood Insurance Program (NFIP) and Risk Rating 2.0 updates.
 The Cities will devote resources to raising awareness about coastal flood vulnerabilities to buildings and the measures building owners can take to make their properties more resilient.
 Consider strategies to facilitate managed retreat or relocation.
-Engineering Depts, Planning Depts, Sustainability Medium \$
+Medium \$